saqibsid/Opsify/README.md

 ## Training Pipeline
 The standard training pipeline consists of several steps:

-* ingest_data: This step will ingest the data and create a DataFrame.
+* `ingest_data`: This step will ingest the data and create a DataFrame.
-* clean_data: This step will clean the data and remove the unwanted columns.
+* `clean_data`: This step will clean the data and remove the unwanted columns.
-* train_model: This step will train the model and save the model using MLflow autologging.
+* `train_model`: This step will train the model and save the model using MLflow autologging.
-* evaluation: This step will evaluate the model and save the metrics -- using MLflow autologging -- into the artifact store.
+* `evaluation`: This step will evaluate the model and save the metrics -- using MLflow autologging -- into the artifact store.